 A year in the life of Walmley Cricket Club

-After recovering from the New Year’s Eve celebrations at the club, we look forward to the start of Winter Training in mid-January.
-This takes place at Bishop Vesey’s Grammar School (Sutton Coldfield) and Laundau Forte Academy QEMS (Tamworth).
+After recovering from the New Year’s Eve celebrations at the club, we look forward to the start of Winter Training (youth) (senior and women’s) in mid-January.
+This takes place at Bishop Vesey’s Grammar School (Sutton Coldfield) and Landau Forte Academy QEMS (Tamworth).

 Winter training finishes in April, and then it’s time for all hands on deck preparing the grounds for the new season.
 This involves sweeping nets, picking up litter, raking leaves and branches, putting covers on the frames, and putting out the boundary rope.

-Now might be the time to check kit still fits, and perhaps purchase some new from our kit supplier, Sportology.
+Now might be the time to check kit still fits, and perhaps purchase some new.

 Depending on the state of the ground, there might be a few pre-season warm up matches for the senior teams before the Warwickshire Cricket League matches start towards the end of April.

 Women’s and Age group cricket starts in April-May, with the Walmley Mini League for our youngest members (up to year 4 for boys, year 6 for girls) taking place every Friday evening.
 This is umpired by older youth players.
 The bar is open, there’s a coffee/tea/chocolate machine in the lounge area, and a burger stand to keep the parents, grandparents and carers refreshed while the children are playing.